 Y-12 STEM Classroom Grants

-In recognition of Engineers Week, Consolidated Nuclear Security is sponsoring science, technology, engineering, and mathematics classroom grants through the Y-12 National Security Complex.
-By awarding grants, CNS hopes to foster opportunities for teachers to advance STEM activities in the classroom and develop our future workforce.
-A check for $1,000 will be made payable to the school in which the teacher is contracted in April 2023.
+Consolidated Nuclear Security is sponsoring a science, technology, engineering, and mathematics classroom grant through the Y-12 National Security Complex.
+By awarding the grant, CNS hopes to foster opportunities for teachers to advance STEM activities in the classroom and develop our future workforce.
+A check for $5,000 will be made payable to the school in which the teacher is contracted in October 2024.

 Application process

-Applications for the Y-12 STEM classroom grants will be accepted February 20 through March 20, 2023.
-Teachers who are awarded grants will be notified prior to a media announcement being made by Y-12 National Security Complex.
+A Word document application for the Y-12 STEM classroom grant will be accepted through October 4.
+The teacher who is awarded the grant will be notified prior to a media announcement being made by Y-12.

 Eligible applicants are teachers or school administrators in public or private schools, grades K–12, located in Tennessee.
 Public and private school teachers or school administrators in the following counties may apply: Anderson, Blount, Campbell, Claiborne, Cocke, Cumberland, Grainger, Hamblen, Jefferson, Knox, Loudon, McMinn, Meigs, Monroe, Morgan, Rhea, Roane, Scott, Sevier, and Union.
 Educators who are immediate family members of Y-12 employees are not eligible to apply for or receive a grant.

-To apply for a grant, please send an email to Kristin.Waldschlager@pxy12.doe.gov that includes a response to each of the following:
+To apply for the grant, please send an e-mail to Kristin.Waldschlager@pxy12.doe.gov that includes a response to each of the following:

 2. Teacher’s name, grade level, e-mail address, and phone number other than school number.